bluk/maybe_xml/README.md

 * [Latest API Documentation][api_docs]

-## Deprecations

-In this version, there are several modules and types which are deprecated.
-Instead of a couple different ways to tokenize input, a single `Lexer` is now used.
-All of the deprecated functionality will be removed in a future version.

 ## Usage

 The library user creates a `Lexer` from a slice of bytes.
 The slice of